Objectives and competences

 Learning and teaching methods

-• lectures,
+• lectures

-• computer exercises,
+• computer exercises

-• project work,
+• project work

-• individual work.
+• individual work

 Intended learning outcomes - knowledge and understanding

-• identify and understand ICT security risks,
+• identify and understand cybersecurity risks

 • explain principles of the operation of protection mechanisms